 I could just fabricate a couple of brackets with a generic transmission bushing and be done, however the objective, as always, is to keep the authentic look and feel of the original.

-First, jack the car up and support with four jack stands.
-Measure the height of the transmission, or oil pan from the floor.
+This project starts by jacking the car up and supporting it with four jack stands.
+Measure the height of the transmission oil pan from the floor.
 This will be the reference height.
 The objective is to be within a 1/2 inch of this measurement.
+I transferred the height measurement to a piece of scrap wood and cut it at the correct height.
+This would allow be to check the height measurement quickly during this project without searching for a tape. (yellow arrow photograph below).

-Soak bolts in penetrating oil and remove both exhaust pipes at the transmission unions.
-They pipes need to be spread apart to access the transmission bolts.
+Soak exhaust connection bolts in penetrating oil and remove both exhaust pipes at the transmission unions.
+These pipes will need to be spread apart to access the transmission bolts.

-Place wood blocks in a "U" configuration and while supporting the transmission mount remove the center screw. (red arrow)
+Place wood blocks in a "U" configuration and while supporting the transmission mount remove the center screw. (red arrow photograph below).

 For this project I choose a universal polyurethane transmission mount, part number 94102R, manufactured by Energy Suspension (http://www.energysuspensionparts.com) This part has the correct center hole diameter.
 They do not sell directly to the public, however a number of resellers carry their parts.
 I purchased this part from Summit Racing in the US.
 Cost approximately $29.00 US for two complete kits.

-The project starts by removing the center tube from the existing transmission mount.
+The transmission mount modification project starts by removing the center tube from the existing transmission mount.
 The tube is held in place by four spot welds.
 You can hammer it out with a chisel or have a welding facility cut it out.
-I choose to use an air chisel to remove it.
+I choose to use an air chisel to remove it. (photographs below).

 The modified transmission mount will change the distance between the transmission and the mounting surface.
 This will require the new bushing to pass through the opening that the centers tube was removed from.
-Using the new bushing as a guide, mark the existing opening (red arrow), and enlarge with a round file.
+Using the new bushing as a guide, mark the existing opening and enlarge with a round file. (green arrow photograph below).

 Initial installation of the upper transmission polythene bushing indicates that the spring support base is not flat.
-This results in a gap between the bushing and the spring base. (blue arrow) This is not a huge deal.
+This results in a gap between the bushing and the spring base. (light blue arrow photograph below) This is not a huge deal.
 The weight of the transmission will most likely push the bushing down.
 You know me, I had to fix this.

-Using one of the washers that came with the kit I drilled out the center hole until the washer fits snugly around the spring support base. (blue arrow).
+Using one of the washers that came with the kit I drilled out the center hole until the washer fits snugly around the spring support base. (green arrow second photograph below).

 Temporarily install the mount on the spring support.
 Feed the spring support "shaft" through the transmission mount center hole and attach the bottom bracket.
 Position the spring support so the bottom bracket is in the same location as it would be if the original assembled transmission mount was still in the car.
 Locate the plane of the bottom of the top polyurethane bushing.
 (I measured this at the top of the side rails.)
 This will be the location of the new mounting surface.